My rating: 3 of 5 stars

 The unequal distribution of the aesthetic should not be used as a warrant for its general abolition, as if to say that since the poor can’t afford healthy food, no one else should be able to eat it, or that it is not in fact healthy.
 The left used to believe in lifting everyone up; since the failure of its ’60s dreams, though, which Eagleton rightly identifies as the context for poststructuralist omni-skepticism, it has been so consumed with resentment and with apocalyptic visions that it has only wanted to drag everyone down to the same debased level and call that equality.

-Nowhere is this leveling-down leftism more evident than in the progressive intelligentsia’s hatred of the very concept of art, sometimes expressed as a blasé shrug (“Who am I to judge?”) and sometimes as a militant threat (“Down with bourgeois aesthetics!”).
-My complaint is not that elements of popular or fringe culture are being studied in place of the classics, because some of that work is excellent and because many of the classics were themselves originally popular and fringe culture; still less is my complaint about the demotion of dead white men.
+Nowhere is this leveling-down leftism more evident than in the progressive intelligentsia’s hatred of the very concept of art, sometimes expressed as a blasé shrug (“Who am I to judge?”) and sometimes as a militant threat (“Death to bourgeois aesthetics!”).
+My complaint is not that elements of popular or fringe culture are being studied in place of the classics, because some of that work is excellent, and because many of the classics were themselves originally popular and fringe culture; still less is my complaint about the demotion of dead white men.
 Regular readers will recall that I have myself championed both Grant Morrison and Toni Morrison at great length.

 But even if the most complex aesthetic objects, whatever their origins, will not make you more moral, their contemplation will make you more intelligent, your mind more subtle and multifarious.
 Therefore, the most complex objects are the appropriate objects of a liberal education, and not only for what they can tell us about ideology but for how they can teach us to hold any ideology in the utmost possible of humility and peace.
-Politics is no panacea: every modern ideology that has actually been implemented has slaughtered its way across the last two centuries, and Eagleton’s bromides about “human emancipation” have served as an alibi for communist atrocities just as some liberal humanist rhetoric was and remains the fig leaf on imperialist oppression and much progressive-sounding high-theory anti-humanism has a fascist lineage.
+Politics is no panacea: every modern ideology that has actually been implemented has slaughtered its way across the last two centuries, and Eagleton’s bromides about “human emancipation” have served as an alibi for communist atrocities just as some liberal humanist rhetoric was and remains the fig leaf on imperialist oppression and much emancipatory-sounding high-theory anti-humanism has a fascist lineage.

 Eagleton can snidely smirk all he likes about “liberal humanism” and Matthew Arnold and all the rest of the ritually desecrated names of the theory era, but the fact is that the Romantics were right: in a brutal reductionist world, we need art to show us expansive thinking and beautiful living.
 It is the latter two values, not lessons in political activism or commercials for the pabulum of the corporate monopolies, that we should advocate in the schools.
 Ironically, a Marxism that denies the claims of the aesthetic serves no one’s interests but those of the money-men.